Don and Dan Take a Flight

 “Get the fuck down, Bigote!”
 I yell at him.
 “Get your mustachioed ass down!”

-Several tense moments pass.
-Bigote appears torn.
+A few seconds pass.
+Bigote looks like he’s thinking.
 A part of him seems to be considering having a shootout.
-But finally, deciding that he’s outgunned, he follows the cop’s instructions and lays down on the floor.
+But finally, deciding that he’s outgunned, he follows the cops instructions and lays down on the floor.
 One of the guards approaches carefully and takes the revolver out of his holster.
 The gun removed, all the guards close in, pinning him on the floor while they put him in handcuffs.

 While they’re all busy, I decide that it’s the best time to skedaddle.
 But just as I’m about to walk off, I hear Bigote say: